The rulers who ruled over a significant part of North India between AD1200 and AD1526 have been identified as Sultans.

 These rulers were of Turkish and Afghan origin.

-They established their rule in India after defeating the Indian ruling dynasties which were mainly Rajputs in northern India.
+They established their rule in India after they defeated the Indian ruling dynasties, primarily Rajputs in northern India.

 the Mamluks (AD 1206–AD 1290) (popularly known as slave dynasty)